 Historically, cloud customers were simply unable to obtain copies of traffic and direct it as desired.
-Recently, a few cloud vendors have introduced virtual network TAPs.
+Recently, several cloud vendors have introduced virtual network TAPs, such as AWS's traffic mirroring service and Azure's VNets.
 These tools provide raw, unprocessed packets with minimal filtering, which can be distributed only to the end security and monitoring tools.
-These vendor offerings don't support all compute node types and don't enable secure tunneling such as with L2GRE/VXLAN.
+These vendor offerings don't support all compute node types and don't enable secure tunneling such as with IPsec.

-Other traffic acquisition methods include approaches such as Azure Network Watcher, which triggers packet capture on specific events; but this is primarily intended for troubleshooting.
+Other traffic acquisition methods include approaches such as Azure Network Watcher, which triggers packet capture on specific events; but this is a reactive technique, primarily intended for troubleshooting.
+AWS CloudWatch provides similar functions and provides VPC Flow Logs.
 Users of such tools must accept a lack of advanced NetFlow/IPFIX metrics and suffer from reduced network efficiency and traffic insights.
 When faced with these limitations, some users may decide that the cloud isn't ready for mission-critical applications and will choose to run those on-premises; this leads to expensive backhauling of all cloud traffic to on-prem tools.

 Another approach is to deploy custom agents on every compute node for each and every tool.
 See Figure 2.
 But workloads that deploy numerous agents may suffer from agent overload as a result.
 As each agent copies traffic, more compute cycles and network bandwidth are used.
 Bandwidth ceilings limit the number of compute instances allowed in a given virtual cloud, which means you'll incur additional expense as you need ever more virtual cloud-based resources.
 This technique also results in a significant performance impact and requires manual intervention when new tools are added.

 Ensuring security can be equally daunting.
 Cloudnative security services commonly deployed in the public cloud include identity and access management (IAM), security groups, logs and web application firewalls (WAF).
 But these have limitations: